 Around this point, Knave decides to take the fight to Guadium.
 You’ll remember that Crux is looking for Gaudium, but if she doesn’t find it soon, Knave plans to attack the original Pillar of Darkness in the Sea of Japan to draw out Gaudium because… um… fuck if I know!
 The last time anyone attacked these pillars they were absorbed, and the time before that, the Japanese Maritime Self-Defence Force lost a huge chunk of its fleet, but apparently Knave thinks he can do better with one ship armed with blowguns?

 Final Fantasy Unlimited – After Spiral begins at this point.
 After Spiral was a web novel divided into chapters called “Spirals.”
-This web novel was distributed for free online, and its pages (image files) were dutifully archived by WarMECH’s domain.
+This web novella was distributed for free online, and its pages (image files) were dutifully archived by WarMECH’s domain.
 Because they have WarMECH’s stamp on them, I’ve chosen not to provide an example page on the blog (WarMECH’s site is shut down so I can’t ask for permission), but if you can read Japanese, WarMECH’s copies have been preserved on soiruichi’s Photobucket.
 Oh, and if you can read Japanese and do plan to read the Spirals, be aware that the Photobucket albums aren’t arranged in numeric order, and its sometimes hops forward and back over large parts of the story.
 Pay attention to the page number!

 Spiral #0 is simply a short prologue, mostly focused on Makenshi having a flashback to how he convinced his brother, Madoushi, to teach him sword fighting when he was a child and his brother a teenager.
 It’s probably wrong for me to call Makenshi “Makenshi” during this flashback, since Makenshi means “Magical Swordsman” and he isn’t a swordsman yet, but what the hell.
 Makenshi’s brother tries to dissuade him, as he’s worried that Makenshi is doing it for poor reasons like “wanting to be stronger” or “just thinking it’s neat.”
 Despite the speech, he eventually gives in even though Makenshi hasn’t given him a more “noble” reason to learn!
 Not wanting to learn how to fight for reasons like wanting to be strong or for fun is a running theme in After Spiral.
 I’m not joking.
 The martial arts: curse ye who enjoy them as a hobby!